 Cycling lanes are clearly marked, and the terrain is flat.
 You can rent bikes by the hour or take guided biking tours in Seville.
 September mornings and evenings are ideal for pedaling past riverbanks, plazas, and quiet streets.
 Helmets are usually optional, but water is not.

-Take It Slow and Walk Around Seville
+Walk Around Seville in September

 Drive Yourself Around The Edges Of Seville